 - Re GP Aviation Ltd 1 WLR 166 – Acting in a case concerning whether a bare right to appeal was “property” within the meaning of the Insolvency Act 1986 in the context of an application by liquidator for directions as to whether he should assign the right to conduct a tax appeal to the directors of the company.

-James has a busy and well-established company law practice and is ranked for expertise in the area by both Chambers UK Bar 2019 and The Legal 500 UK Bar 2019.
+James has a busy and well-established company law practice and is ranked for expertise in the area by both Chambers UK Bar and The Legal 500 UK Bar it being said that “He has the ear of the court is very confident on his feet”.

 His recent work includes: